Why handwriting is important

 - put spaces between words

-- write letters and words of a similar size and in a line
+- write letters and words in a similar size and in a line

 - write about familiar events.